interlay/interlay.github.io/docs/start/overview.md

 XCLAIM exhibits two core protocols, Issue and Redeem, outlined below.

-### Issue/Mint PolkaBTC
+### Issue PolkaBTC

 A user (liquidity provider) mints new PolkaBTC.

-1. A user registers an *issue request* with a collateralized Vault of his choosing.
-This reserves the Vault’s DOT collateral (to prevent race conditions).
+1. A Vault locks DOT as collateral with the PolkaBTC bridge (the Interlay BTC Parachain).

-1. The user then sends BTC to the Vault,
+1. A user creates an issue request with a collateralized Vault of his choosing.
+This reserves the Vault’s DOT collateral.

-1. And submits a transaction inclusion proof to the BTC-Relay.
+1. The user then sends BTC to the Vault.

-1. The BTC-Relay verifies the Bitcoin transaction.
+1. The user proofs to the PolkaBTC bridge that it send the BTC to the vault (using a transaction inclusion proof against the BTC Relay).

-1. The user is allocated the equivalent amount of newly minted PolkaBTC
+1. Upon successful verification of the proof, the user mints PolkaBTC and receives the tokens to his or her account balance.

 ![High-level PolkaBTC Issue process](https://cdn-images-1.medium.com/max/3200/0*3OIDfIffZskXZmi7)*High-level PolkaBTC Issue process*